huangshengbo5/FunWorld_War/参考/WarKingdoms-master/Assets/3rdParty/Bought/Hovl Studio/Toon projectiles/Demo scene/Readme.txt

     If you turn on this feature, you need to use "Custom vertex stream" (Uv0.Custom.xy) in tab "Render".
 And don't forget to use "Custom data" parameters in your PS.
 1.3)The distortion shader only works with standard rendering.
 Delete (if exist) distortion particles from effects if you use LWRP or HDRP!
 1.4)You can change the cutoff in all shaders (except Add_CenterGlow and Blend_CenterGlow ) using (Uv0.Custom.xy) in particle system.
-1.5)Disable Depth in all materials if you use HDRP.
-    Some materials may not be displayed if you do not disable the "Use depth" checkbox in the material.

 2)Light.
 2.1)You can disable light in the main effect component (delete light and disable light in PS).